 Allergy to ragweed, daisies, and related plants: Lavender cotton may cause an allergic reaction in people who are sensitive to the Asteraceae/Compositae plant family.
 Members of this family include ragweed, chrysanthemums, marigolds, daisies, and many others.
 If you have allergies, be sure to check with your healthcare provider before taking lavender cotton.

-We currently have no information for LAVENDER COTTON Interactions.
+We currently have no information for LAVENDER COTTON overview.